balintkissdev/bdgl/README.md

 A work-in-progress C library for DOS game programming, currently containing DOS graphics-related functions and has an API reminiscent of SDL.
 16-bit programs compiled with a Open Watcom and linked with this library work under DOSBox.
-Currently supported DOS compiler is Open Watcom 1.9 and Open Watcom V2 on Windows and Linux.
+The currently supported DOS compiler is Open Watcom 1.9 and Open Watcom V2 on Windows and Linux.

 ## Current features